rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating-and-revealed-preferences.md

 ### Predicting Matches

 Having defined our variables (and deflated our egos), we can now form a model to test this idea of revealed preferences a little more rigourously.
 A proposition: if people know what they want in a partner, then—holding all else constant—we would expect them to match with people who fit their preferences profile.
 As such, pairings with a small distance between the preference set and true attributes would be more likely to end in a match, while those with a large distance would not.
-This implies that the distinction between stated and revealed preferences can be tested through the significance of this distance variable.
+This implies that the distinction between stated and revealed preferences can be tested through the significance of this distance variable...

 Let's start with a simple model, for a baseline.
 We take the following independent variables:
 * Gender